 Through courses taught by the Lannan Director and Lannan Poetry Chair, fellowships such as the Lannan Fellows Program, the Center fosters critical inquiry among students and faculty into the aesthetic, social, political, and cultural implications of the language arts.
 It gives pedagogical emphasis to innovative learning and writing, and embraces connections between poetry and other art forms.

 - Lannan Fellows Program: Every year, Lannan Center joins with the Folger Shakespeare Library to offer 15 to 20 Georgetown students the opportunity to immerse themselves in the world of poetry through the Center and the Folger’s respective reading series; informal seminars and catered dinners with published authors; and receptions at which students can meet and mingle with artists and other figures from the D.C. literary community.
 Learn more about how to become a Lannan Fellow.

 As an endeavor based in Washington, D.C., the Center cultivates relationships between the university and the wider domains of the city, seeking partnerships with community youth organizations on joint projects in arts education and programming.
 Most recently, the Center has joined up with 826DC to help lead workshops and sponsor internships.

-The Lannan Center make a considerable effort to document, preserve and distribute and and all materials from our past events to the public in a timely and easily accessible fashion.
+The Lannan Center makes a considerable effort to document, preserve and distribute all materials from our past events to the public in a timely and easily accessible fashion.
 Recordings of past events and seminars are available on our website, and many of the books published by past guest artists may be found in the Lannan Center (New North 408).